laidbackware/harbor-cli/README.md

       --scheme string     Choose from: [http https] (default "http") --username string   username for basic auth

-Use "harbro-cli [command] --help" for more information about a command.
+Use "harbor-cli [command] --help" for more information about a command.
 ```
 ## Known issues
 `harbor-cli systeminfo getCert` is currently broken and does not return a response.